 The Fund monitors the level of daily applications and redemptions relative to the liquid assets in the Fund.
-The Fund's strategy was to hold a certain portion of the net assets attributable to unitholders in liquid investments.
+The Fund's strategy is to hold a certain portion of the net assets attributable to unitholders in liquid investments.
 Liquid assets include cash and cash equivalents and listed equities.
-Under the terms of the Fund's Constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust a redemption of units, if the exercise of such discretion is in the best interests of unitholders.
+Under the terms of the Fund's Constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units, if the exercise of such discretion is in the best interest of the unitholders.

-14 Related party transactions
+16 Related party transactions